Date: June 12 – 13, 2015

 The 16th annual Rhode Island BioBlitz was held in Little Compton Friday, June 12 and Saturday, June 13, 2015.
-Approximately 220 people participated, including once again a class from Central Falls.
-Over the 24 hour event, the preliminary count of species reached exactly 1,200.
+There were 215 participants, including once again a class from Central Falls.
+Over the 24 hour event, the count of species reached 1,203.
 Many interesting and unusual things were discovered.
-The species c count is sure to change as people compare notes and key out mysterious finds and we will also provide the complete species list once it is ready.
-Stay tuned here for updates.
+Particularly interesting was Rhode Island’s first record of Gambusia minnow (mosquito fish), a non-native that appears naturalized in Bumblebee Pond.
+You can download the list below.

 Unlike other recent Rhode Island bioblitzes, this event also featured a program of informational and educational displays and demonstrations called Little Compton Nature Day, featuring Audubon Society, Roger Williams Park Zoo, The Nature Conservancy, and local garden clubs and conservation organizations.
 Science Central and Nature Day shared a field at The Commons, in “downtown” Little Compton.
 The weather was terrific, the first rainless Rhode Island bioblitz in years and years.

 Little Compton is justly praised as one of Rhode Island’s most remarkable and idyllic landscapes.
 Yet out on the coastal plain and remote from academic centers, Little Compton’s characteristic habitats and biodiversity just aren’t that well known.
 Hopefully BioBlitz changed that by attracting knowledgeable volunteer naturalists and catalyzing greater interest among residents.